codecrafters-io/build-your-own-kafka/stage_descriptions/listing-partitions-04-ku4.md

 ### Notes

-- The main change from the previous stage is handling multiple partition entries in the response.
 - Each partition should have its own complete entry in the `partitions` array with the correct `partition_index`.
 - The official [`DescribeTopicPartitions` documentation](https://kafka.apache.org/protocol.html#The_Messages_DescribeTopicPartitions) contains the complete response schema.